jyotimittal01/angular-phonecat/README.md

 # Protractor: Using the Page Object Model

-## What is Protractor?

 Protractor is an end-to-end (e2e) test automation framework for AngularJS application.
 It is an open source Node.js program built on top of WebDriverJS originally developed by a team at Google.
 Test cases written in Protractor run in the browser simulating the actions of a real user.
 An e2e test written in Protractor makes sure your application behaves as expected.

 ## Challenge: Code Duplication

 There is always duplication in test cases.
 For instance login, find, and logout are clearly duplicated in the following two test cases:

-Test case 1: login to the website, find an item, add it to my wish list and logout.
+**Test case 1:** login to the website, find an item, add it to my wish list and logout.

-Test case 2: login to the website, find an item, add it to cart, purchase and logout.
+**Test case 2:** login to the website, find an item, add it to cart, purchase and logout.

 Duplicate test cases result in code duplication.
 An e2e test suite with code duplication is difficult to maintain and requires costly modifications.
 In this tutorial, we will implement a page object design best practice for Protractor to minimize code duplication, make tests more readable, reduce the cost of modification, and improve maintainability.